Note: AppleTV app support has been discontinued by our provider. AppleTV users should use AirPlay (see below).

 You will come across the names of these technology providers on some of the pages in our systems.
 This is nothing to be concerned with.
 CineSend is the underlying Video-on-Demand system we use.
 Elevent is our ticketing provider.
 The ticketing and Video-On-Demand systems are integrated with each other.

-Virtual films are available to access for a predetermined period of time, usually at least a few days.
-This is different from participating in live Q&A’s, which are scheduled on a specific date and time.
+Virtual films are available to access for a predetermined period of time, usually a week.
 Check our website for the start and end dates for each screening.

-For the fall festival, tickets will only be available starting from a specific “ticket on sale date” (yet to be announced).
+For the fall festival, tickets will only be available starting from a specific “ticket on sale date”.
 You cannot obtain a ticket for an event before the ticket on-sale date.

 You don’t have to watch immediately, but you must watch the film before the End date is reached.
 Also, once the End date is reached, no new tickets can be issued.

-– If you buy a pre-sale ticket (Nov.1 – 4), you will immediately receive an Order Confirmation email.
+– If you buy a pre-sale ticket (i.e. before Nov.
+11), you will immediately receive an Order Confirmation email.
 On the morning of the Start Date (Nov.
-5), you will receive a Virtual Access email with a link to watch the video.
+11), you will receive a Virtual Access email with a link to watch the video.
 You may start the movie any time between that Start Date (Nov.
-5) until midnight on the End Date (Nov.
-13).
+11) until midnight on the End Date (Nov.
+16).

 – If you buy your ticket during the viewing time period (Nov.
-5 – Nov.
-13), you will receive both an Order Confirmation email and a Virtual Access email shortly after you register.
+11 – Nov.
+16), you will receive both an Order Confirmation email and a Virtual Access email shortly after you register.
+Also, on checkout you will be presented with a “View” button to watch immediately.

 Our events begin with a very brief AJFF introduction video.
 The film will follow automatically after this.